Summary of the Olive Branch Petition

 Drafted by Thomas Jefferson and edited by John Dickinson, the letter was approved by Congress on July 8, 1775.
 Despite the fact that English and American blood had already been shed at Lexington, Concord, and Bunker Hill, the letter was conciliatory in nature, assuring the King that American colonists remained loyal to the Crown, and imploring him to peacefully redress their grievances.
-King George refused to receive the Olive Branch Petition and instead published a proclamation on August 23, 1775 declaring the American colonies to be in a state of rebellion.
+King George III refused to receive the Olive Branch Petition and instead published a proclamation on August 23, 1775, declaring the American colonies to be in a state of rebellion.
 The Olive Branch Petition was an important document because its rejection strengthened the influence and position of radicals favoring independence.